mleukam/training/README.md

  * Eventually you will be doing all of your analyses with version control using tools like `git` and `workflowr`.
 As you get started though, just save all your R notebooks in a subfolder of your project folder (I usually call this `analysis`).
 Save your input data in a subfolder named `data` and your output datasets in `output`.

 ## Moving and storing big data
 Large datasets are often stored on institional servers, and if heavy computational lifting is required, are analyzed on high-performance computing clusters.
 The operating system for the servers and HPC is Linux.
 One typically interacts with Linux via a command line terminal window, which is a native program on a Mac (called terminal).
 Windows users can use Windows Subsystem for Linux [(WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-Command line also called Unix command line, Shell, or BASH, among other things.
-While all technically different things, for our initial practice they can be taken to be the same.
+Command line is also called Unix command line, Shell, or BASH, among other things.
+While these all technically different things, for our initial purposes they can be taken to be the same.

-Don't be intimidated.
 You can go really far in command line with a handful of commands.
 A single online course should be enough to get started.
 [This is an example from Datacamp](https://www.datacamp.com/courses/introduction-to-shell-for-data-science).

 You can also access the terminal from the RStudio console by turning on this option in your preferences.